utahIRlab/drem-attention/README.md

 # Overview #
-This is an implementation of the Dynamic Relation Embedding Model (DREM) for personalized product search.
-Please cite the following paper if you plan to use it for your project：
+This is an implementation of the Dynamic Relation Embedding Model (DREM) with Attention networks for better user representation in personalized product search.

+The DREM is a deep neural network model that jointly learn latent representations for queries, products, users, and knowledge entities.
+It is designed as a generative model and the embedding representations for queries, users and items in the DREM are learned through optimizing the log likelihood of observed entity relationships.
+The probability (which is also the rank score) of an item being purchased by a user with a query can be computed with their corresponding latent representations.
+Please refer to the paper for more details.

 *	Qingyao Ai, Yongfeng Zhang, Keping Bi, W. Bruce Croft.
 Explainable Product Search with a Dynamic Relation Embedding Model.
 ACM Transactions on Information Systems (TOIS).
 2019

-The DREM is a deep neural network model that jointly learn latent representations for queries, products, users, and knowledge entities.
-It is designed as a generative model and the embedding representations for queries, users and items in the DREM are learned through optimizing the log likelihood of observed entity relationships.
-The probability (which is also the rank score) of an item being purchased by a user with a query can be computed with their corresponding latent representations.
-Please refer to the paper for more details.

 * For data used in the original paper, please check https://github.com/QingyaoAi/Amazon-Product-Search-Datasets

 ### Requirements: ###
-    1. To run the DREM model in ./ProductSearch/ and the python scripts in ./utils/, python 3.0+ and Tensorflow v1.3+ are needed.
+    1. To run the DREM-Attention model in ./ProductSearch/ and the python scripts in ./utils/, python 3.0+ and Tensorflow v1.3+ are needed.
 (In the paper, we used python 3.6 and Tensorflow v1.4.0)
     2. To run the jar package in ./utils/AmazonDataset/jar/, JDK 1.7 is needed
     3. To compile the java code in ./utils/AmazonDataset/java/, galago from lemur project (https://sourceforge.net/p/lemur/wiki/Galago%20Installation/) is needed.